 President - Business Operations

-Rick Schlesinger enters his 18th season with the Brewers and second in his current position after being promoted on January 23, 2019.
+Rick Schlesinger enters his 19th season with the Brewers and third in his current position after being promoted on January 23, 2019.
 He has previously held roles with the organization as executive vice president of business operations (2003-10) and chief operating officer (2011-18).

-Schlesinger oversees the organization’s business operations, including finance, human resources, information technology, legal, sponsorships, marketing, ticketing, business analytics, broadcasting, communications and non-baseball special events.
-In addition, he also oversees the team’s Spring Training complex in Phoenix and the operations of the Carolina Mudcats, the organization’s Class-A Minor League affiliate.
+Schlesinger oversees the organization's business operations, including finance, human resources, information technology, legal, sponsorships, marketing, ticketing, business analytics, broadcasting, communications and non-baseball special events.
+In addition, he oversees the team's Spring Training complex in Phoenix and the operations of the Carolina Mudcats, the organization's Class-A affiliate.

 Prior to joining the organization, Schlesinger spent five seasons (1998-2002) as vice president of business and legal affairs/assistant general manager for the Anaheim Angels.
 He previously worked for Walt Disney Pictures and Television in motion picture development and production and at the Los Angeles law firm of Latham and Watkins.